thoemmi/StickyWindows/README.md

 Both options support the same properties as the WinForms implementation.

-{{#note}}
+> Please note that **StickyWindows.WPF** requires **System.Windows.Interactivity**,
-Please note that **StickyWindows.WPF** requires **System.Windows.Interactivity**,
+> which is neither part of the library nor a dependency of the NuGet package.
+The point
-which is neither part of the library nor a dependency of the NuGet package.
-The point is, there's no official NuGet package for **System.Windows.Interactivity** by Microsoft.
+> is, there's no official NuGet package for **System.Windows.Interactivity** by Microsoft.
-I decided against delivering this library as part of **StickyWindows.WPF** as it may conflict with different versions in other libraries you may be using potentially.
+> I decided against delivering this library as part of **StickyWindows.WPF** as it may
-{{/note}}
+> conflict with different versions in other libraries you may be using potentially.

 ## Known issues

-* #1 There's a strange margin when running on Windows 10
+* thoemmi/stickywindows#1 There's a strange margin when running on Windows 10